Yes, you can keep your car if you file for bankruptcy, but it may depend on the exemptions in your state and the type of bankruptcy filed.

 Understanding Bankruptcy Exemptions

-When a state has a “wildcard” exemption, this can also apply toward the value of a vehicle.
+When a state has a “wildcard” exemption, such as South Carolina, you can add any unused exemptions toward the value of your vehicle.
 When an exemption applies, you will be able to keep your van, car, truck, or another personal vehicle if:

 - The exemption covers the net value of your vehicle.